 Extended Care (paid care) is available for Elementary students from 7:30-8:00 am and 3:00-6:00pm on regular school days.
-The cost for Extended Care is \$190.00 per month for Part Time Extended Care (up to 2 hours), and \$220.00 per month for Full Time Extended Care (more than 2 hours).
-A 10% discount will be applied for families with siblings in the same program.
+The cost for Extended Care is \$41/month for AM Care (7:30-8:00am), \$122.00/month for Partial Extended Care (up to 2 hours), and \$245.00/month for Full Extended Care (more than 2 hours).
+A discount will be applied for families with siblings in the same program.
+There is an annual one-time administrative fee for the elementary extended care program per family of \$50.00.
 If your child is not signed up for Extended Care, but arrives before 8:00 AM, you will be charged a \$5.00 drop-in fee for each day of use.
-Payments must be made, in the front office, the day the child arrives early.
+Payments must be made, in the front office or in PowerSchool, the day the child arrives early.
 Emergency use by unregistered students of the Extended Care program after school is described in the Late Pick-Up Policy which is signed annually during final school year registration.